NikoRtt/DrixitChallenge_FreeRTOS/README.md

 ### Task3: receiveTask

-This task will be in charge of extract and decode the data received by the usart1.
+This task will be in charge of extract and decode the data received by the usart1, and send this data to the task in charge of reading data in memory, the memoryTask.
 This data must be a positive number.
 In the case that there is a problem with the data received, it will report inmediately to the senderTask.
 This task will use the MyFunctions library developed.

 ### Task4: senderTask